Evolution - Intelligent Design

 (especially in the course of development) or shown to be different.

-specific function or environment.
-Become different during development.
+to a specific function or environment.
+Become different during development

 is the subfield of biology that studies

 the evolutionary processes that produced the diversity of life on Earth

 starting from a single origin of life

 .
 These processes include the descent of species, and